I went back and forth trying to figure out the best and cheapest way to add shoe storage to the closet.

 We cut in the corners with a brush and used a roller on the rest.
 We used the handy dandy edger to get the top edge nice and even.

-The baseboards will be installed later so there was no edge on the bottom edge and all the window and door moldings are off as well.
+The baseboards will be installed later so there was no edge on the bottom edge and all the window and door moldings are off as well so we will have to get new window installations.
 It made it a very quick room to paint.

 What a difference!